docsforadobe/after-effects-scripting-guide/docs/project.rst

 **Description**

 Imports the file specified in the specified ImportOptions object, using the specified options.
 Same as the File > Import File command.
-Creates and returns a new FootageItem object from the file, and adds it to the project’s items array.
+Creates and returns a new FootageItem object from the file, and adds it to the project's items array.

 **Parameters**